-2040 GENERAL PLAN UPDATE AND UTILITY MASTER PLAN SUPPLEMENTS FINAL IMPACT REPORT AND FINAL ENVIRONMENTAL IMPACT REPORT AND MITIGATION MONITORING AND REPORTING PROGRAM CITY OF STOCKTON
+2040 GENERAL PLAN UPDATE AND UTILITY MASTER PLAN SUPPLEMENTS FINAL ENVIRONMENTAL IMPACT REPORT AND MITIGATION MONITORING AND REPORTING PROGRAM CITY OF STOCKTON

-Monitoring
+Monitoring Frequency

-Monitoring
+Monitoring Action

 Agency Responsible for Monitoring

-implementation Timing 2 0
+Implementation Timing

-Party Responsible ior implementation
+Party Responsible for Implementation

-: ; Mitigation Measures discretionary projects that have significant GHG impacts as
+Mitigation Measures discretionary projects that have significant GHG impacts as

-- discretionary projects that have significant GHG impacts as part of the CEQA process. - Utilize transfer of development rights and other mechanisms, such as an infill mitigation bank, to enhance the viability of development in the Greater Downtown. - Establish a goal for 15 percent of existing development to install solar panels over carports. - Establish a goal to achieve 10 percent of non-residential electricity and 5 percent of residential electricity entirely by solar. - Offer incentives for contractors that use electric equipment when bidding on City contracts. - Limit non-essential idling of large construction equipment to no more than 3 minutes.
+- uscretonially projects diatriave significant of the CECA process.
+Utilize transfer of development rights and other mechanisms, such as an infill mitigation bank, to enhance - the viability of development in the Greater Downtown.
+Establish a goal for 15 percent of existing development to - install solar panels over carports.

+Establish a goal to achieve 10 percent of non-residential electricity and 5 percent of residential electricity entirely by - Offer incentives for contractors that use electric equipment when bidding on City contracts.